WCCWCC/test_all/README.md

 ```

-## 2.5 timing diagram
+# 3. Timing Sequence Diagram

+The steps for this demo:

+1. The nRF Mesh App provisionings the unprovisioned devices into nodes;
+2. The nRF Mesh App adds a Appkey to these nodes, and bind the models of these nodes to this Appkey.
+3. The nRF Mesh App sends a controlling message to the Generic Onoff Client model.
+Then the Client model forwards this message to the server model of the other node.

-The timing diagram is shown below：
+The timing sequence diagram of this demo is shown below：

 ![Packet interaction](images/picture5.png) <div align=center></div>

-> * App provising unprovisioned devices to node.
-> * App add appkey to the node and bind appkey with generic onoff server an generic onoff client model.
-> * App send control message,then node forward the message to other node.
+>Note:
+>

-**note：The node does not send a message immediately after entering the address through the serial port.
+>The node **only forwards the message after it receives the controlling message sent by the app**.
+That is said, the node will **not** forwards messages to the other nodes every time the user enters the address of the destination node through the serial port.
-When nRF_Mesh_App sends a control message to the node, the client node sends a message to the node of the previously entered message.**

-## 2.6 Use nRF_Mesh_App
+# 4. The nRF Mesh App

 ![Packet interaction](images/app.png)

+1. Scan the unprovisioned devices.
-> * As shown in the note 1 above,Scan unprovisioned devices.
+2. Identity the the capability of the unprovisioned devices.
-> * As shown in the note 3 above,provising unprovisioned devices.
+3. Provisioning the unprovisioned devices.
-> * As shown in the note 5 above,click CONFOG button,Then you can config node's model.
+4. Check if the Mesh node has been configured successful.
+5. Configure the models of the nodes.
-> * As shown in the note 6 above,click Generic On Off Client button.
+6. Click on the Generic On Off Client option.
-> * As shown in the note 7 above,bind appkey to Generic On Off Client model.
+7. Bind the Generic On Off Client model to the Appkey.
-> * As shown in the note 9 above,bind appkey to Generic On Off Server model.
+8. Check if the binding is successfully.
-> * As shown in the note 10 above,control Generic On Off Server model's state.
+9. Bind the Generic On Off Server model to the Appkey.
+10. Send controlling messages.